dskarbrevik/devhand/.github/pull_request_template.md

 ## Testing
 Detail the testing you have performed to ensure that these changes function as intended.
 Include information about any added tests.

-## Impact
-Discuss the impact of your changes on the project.
-This might include effects on performance, new dependencies, or changes in behavior.

-## Additional Information
-Any additional information that reviewers should be aware of.

 ## Checklist
 - [ ] My code adheres to the coding and style guidelines of the project.